Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the quest for world domination.

 - Big Bad Wannabe: Wanted to join the Cabal.
 Unfortunately, his attempted audition didn't impress Red Skull.
 His robot, on the other hand, did.
-He tries again in Savage and comes close, again, to joining the Cabal before getting overconfident and getting his ass handed to him.
-It's a good thing he didn't join anyways, because Red Skull would have wiped him out.
+He tries again in "Savage" and comes close, again, to joining the Cabal before getting overconfident and getting his ass handed to him.

-- Canon Immigrant: A rather unusual version in that this version of Justin Hammer seems to be based more off the version depicted in Iron Man 2 rather than the Magnificent Bastard he was in the comics.
+- Canon Immigrant: A rather unusual version in that this version seems to be based more off his MCU counterpart rather than his comics counterpart.

 - Drill Tank: Uses a big one in his mining operation in the Savage Land.

 - Evil Genius: Well, designing and building the Super-Adaptoid definitely took some skill and when he controlled it, he almost beat the team (except for Cap).